sissyliberation/nlpclass-fall2013/site/syllabus.md

 ## Exams and Assignments

 There will be one mid-term exam and one final exam.
-The midterm will consist of the material covered in the first half of the class, and the final will consist of material from the entire course.
+The midterm will consist of the material covered in the first half of the class, and the final will consist of material primarily from the second half.

 Assignments will be updated on this website.
-A tentative schedule for the entire semester is posted on the [schedule]({{ root.page }}schedule.html) page.
-Readings and exercises may change up one week in advance of their due dates.
+A *tentative* schedule for the entire semester is posted on the [schedule]({{ root.page }}schedule.html) page.
+The planned schedule, readings, and assignments will change as the course progresses.
+Assignments will be visible on this website ahead of when they are assigned, but they will be updated and refined up to the date that they are officially assigned.

 Programming assignments must be completed in Scala.